-Recommendation: PSAT Math content score of 28.5 or higher, AP Calculus AB score of at least 85 or AP Precalculus score of at least 90.
+Recommendation: PSAT Math score of 580 or higher, AP Calculus AB score of at least 85 or

+AP Precalculus score of at least 90.

 Topics include those presented in traditional second and third-semester college courses.
 Several problem-solving applications follow an intuitive introduction to the methods of calculus.
 The content includes (but is not limited to) topics covered on the Advanced Placement (Calculus BC) Examination.
 Whenever possible, real-life applications are stressed.
 Graphing calculators will be used as an aid to computation and analysis.
 Personal computers may be used to demonstrate limits and numerical methods for evaluation, derivatives and definite integrals.
 At the beginning of the year students are encouraged to start their preparation for the Advanced Placement exam.
 Enrollment is based on teacher approval.
+Students who successfully complete this course and take the AP exam will receive eight additional points added to their semester averages.